-> The "Countries-in-Focus" presentations consist of short, moderated interviews where experts provide information about conditions of production as well as funding and coproduction opportunities in one of ‘their’ countries.
+The "Country Sessions" consist of short, moderated interviews where experts provide information about conditions of production as well as funding and coproduction opportunities in one of ‘their’ countries.

 At "Speed Matching" events, participating producers can develop new contacts during informal five-minute meetings.

-On the third day of the Berlinale Co-Production Market around six selected drama series projects seeking international co-production and financing partners are presented.
-Alongside the pitching and networking event, participants can also book individual meetings with series producers.
+On the third day of the Berlinale Co-Production Market around eight selected drama series projects seeking international co-production and financing partners are presented.
+Alongside the pitch and networking event, participants can also book individual meetings with series producers.
 "CoPro Series" is a part of the "Drama Series Days".

 "Books at Berlinale"